Ashok2108/Pennies/README.md

 # Pennies
-A personal accounting program using Bash and Awk
+A personal accounting program using Bash and Awk.
+The intention is to start learning and using Git to save my program files and various versions.